-In preparing these financial statements, management has considered the climate change risk outlined above to ensure consistency between the potential future scenarios identified in the CFD and any impact they may have on these financial statements.
+In preparing these financial statements, Management has considered the Climate change risk outlined above to ensure consistency between the potential future scenarios identified in the Climate-Related Disclosures and any impact they may have on these financial statements.
 Specifically:

-• Property, plant and equipment (excluding assets in the course of construction): whether physical risks associated with climate change impact the useful economic lives of existing assets resulting in the need for accelerated depreciation.
-This could be as a result of assets that will be replaced as part of the Group's Net Zero Plan to decarbonise during their current useful economic life; or could be as a result of the need to replace existing infrastructure in response to increasing temperatures and more unpredictable weather patterns ahead of previous expectations.
+- Property, plant and equipment (excluding assets in the course of construction): whether physical risks associated with climate change impact the useful economic lives of existing assets resulting in the need for accelerated depreciation.
+This could be as a result of assets that will be replaced as part of the Group's net zero plan to decarbonise during their current useful economic life; or could be as a result of the need to replace existing infrastructure in response to increasing temperatures and more unpredictable weather patterns ahead of previous expectations.
 Management has begun implementing parts of the energy strategy, including working on a design for a new heating and cooling solution for the airport which will replace gas boilers with zero carbon heating technologies.
 This will enable the turning off of gas for heating the airport by the mid-2030s.
 In addition over 50% of airport vehicles are electric with the target of a fully electric fleet by 2025.
 In the year, there has been no resultant change in the useful economic lives of the Group's assets, and no related accelerated depreciation or impairment.
-Refer to note 7 for further information.
+Refer to Note 7 for further information. - Assets in the course of construction: specifically related to Expansion assets and whether the aim to get to net zero aviation impacts the probability of Expansion occurring, and therefore the recoverability of Expansion assets.
+Refer to the Capitalisation critical judgement on pages 180 to 182 for further information. - Investment properties: whether future passenger demand will impact the valuation of Investment properties.
+Investment properties are initially recognised at cost and subsequently stated at fair value.
+The fair value of investment properties is based on expected revenue and revenues growth which is proportional to future passenger numbers and other linked factors.
+Based on Management's sensitivity analysis performed, no impairment or fair value impact has been recorded in these financial statements.
+Refer to Note 9 for further information.